Cordova

 </html>

-Then from your Javascript file, pass the id of the element referenced above into the trustlyOptions object which is then referenced when the Trustly object is invoked.
+1. In your JavaScript file, pass the id of the window element into the trustlyOptions object.
+The trustlyOptions is referenced when the Trustly object is invoked.
+For example:

 const establishData = {